14 Reasons Many Corporate Health and Wellness Programs Fail in 2023

 An effective wellness committee helps drive the wellness program from the bottom up, not from the top down, and that sense of ownership does a lot to impact morale and enjoyment.
 Your wellness committee can also help communicate the program.
 Don’t forget to acknowledge them when the program is successful because without the wellness committee, you may not be successful.

-12. Keep the Wellness Program in a Silo.
+12. Keep the Corporate Health and Wellness Program in a Silo.

 Every employee wellness program manager is doing his or her best to have a successful program.
 Sometimes wellness programs are managed in isolation to everything else that is going on within an organization.
 When budget cuts happen, and they will, stand-alone departments and programs will be some of the first ones to be eliminated.

-Here are a few things you can do to make sure your wellness program is integrated throughout your organization.
+Here are a few things you can do to make sure your corporate health and wellness program is integrated throughout your organization.

 - Every wellness program should create a wellness committee.
 7 to 12 individuals from across the organization should be invited to participate in your wellness committee.
 They should provide input, guidance, support, and ideas to help keep your program going.
 More importantly, they give you access to many departments and branches within your company.